-SUBJECT ASSESSMENT PANEL Group to which module should be linked: Business, Health & Education
+SUBJECT ASSESSMENT PANEL to which module should be linked: Business, Health & Education

-- To allow students to acquire a broad foundation of knowledge in the core areas of developmental, behaviourist and social psychology - To consider the historical and conceptual basis of the topics covered - To introduce and explore central issues covering empirical findings and their theoretical interpretation

-- 1. Demonstrate knowledge in the areas of developmental psychology, behaviourist psychology and social psychology - 2.
-Demonstrate a detailed understanding of some sub-areas within developmental psychology or social psychology - 3.
-Demonstrate an understanding of the relationship between data and theory - 4.
-Recognise the historical and conceptual basis of developmental and social psychology

-DATE OF APPROVAL: June 2012 FACULTY/OFFICE: Academic Partnership DATE OF IMPLEMENTATION: September 2012 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: XX/XX/XXXX TERM: Semester 1 - Autumn
+To allow students to acquire a broad foundation behaviourist and social psychology of knowledge in the core areas of developmental, To consider the historical and conceptual basis of f the topics covered • empirical findings and their theoretical interpretation ASSESSED LEARNING OUTCOMES: (additional gu idance below: please refer to the Programme Specification for relevant Programme Intended L · • At the end of the module the learner will be expe ected to be able to: Assessed Module Learning Outcomes (ALOs) Programme Intended Learning Outcomes (PILOs) contributed to Demonstrate knowledge in the areas of 1, 2, 4 developmental psychology, behaviourist psychology or social psychology 2.
+Evaluate sub-areas within developmental psychology, behaviourist psychology or social 1, 2, 3 psychology 3.Demonstrate an understanding of the 1, 2 relationship between data and theory DATE OF APPROVAL: June 2012 FACULTY/OFFICE: Academic Partnership DATE OF IMPLEMENTATION: XX/XX/XXXX SCHOOL/PARTNER: DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: Semester 1 Notes:

+To ensure that the module is pitched at the right level check your intended learning outcomes against the following nationally agreed standards

+- Office for Students, Sector-recognised Standards - Office for Students, Quality and Standards Conditions of Registration - Subject benchmark statements - Professional, regulatory and statutory (PSRB) accreditation requirements (where necessary e.g. health and social care, medicine, engineering, psychology, architecture, teaching, law)

 Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
-Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
+Some parts of this page may be published on the website as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-A CADEMIC YEAR: 2023/24 NATIONAL COST CENTRE:

-M ODULE LEADER: Elisha Nicholls OTHER MODULE STAFF:
+ACADEMIC YEAR: 2024-25 NATIONAL COST CENTRE: 104 MODULE LEADER: Polly Kinnear OTHER MODULE STAFF:

-- Developmental psychology; a variety of topics will be looked at such as pre-natal development, cognitive development, attachment.
-Both theoretical aspects and key historical and recent studies will be examined. - Social psychology; topics such as obedience, conformity, aggression, attitudes.
-Both theoretical aspects and key historical and recent studies will be examined. - Behaviourism; topics and core understandings such as classical and operant conditioning and social learning theory.
+Developmental psychology; a variety of topics will be looked at such as pre-natal development, cognitive development, attachment.
 Both theoretical aspects and key historical and recent studies will be examined.

+Social psychology; topics such as obedience, conformity, aggression, attitudes.
+Both theoretical aspects and key historical and recent studies will be examined.

+Behaviourism; topics and core understandings such as classical and operant conditioning and social learning theory.
+Both theoretical aspects and key historical and recent studies will be examined.

+SUMMARY OF TEACHING AND LEARN IING

+Scheduled Activities Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities)

+Lectures 22

+Seminars 8

-SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 22 Seminars 8 Self-directed Study 170 Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc)
+Self-directed Study 170

+Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc.)